Franklin County Court Records

 Fax: (413) 732-4607

-To search for a case, individuals have three primary options:
+To search for a case, you have three options:

-- Online docket search.
-The Massachusetts Trial Court Case Access site allows searches by docket number, party name, or case type and date range for cases filed in the District Court, Superior Court, Probate and Family Court, and Housing Court departments.
-The system provides basic docket information and scheduled court dates but is not the official court record and may not reflect the most recent activity.
+1. Online docket search.
+The Massachusetts Trial Court Case Access site lets you search by docket number, party name, or case type and date range for cases in the District Court, Superior Court, Probate and Family Court, and Housing Court.
+It shows basic docket information and scheduled court dates, but it is not the official court record and may not reflect the most recent case activity.

-- In-person inspection.
-Visitors can review public case files at the clerk’s or register’s office during business hours.
-Public-access terminals at the Franklin County Justice Center provide electronic access to docket entries and filings.
+2. In-person inspection.
+You can review public case files at the clerk's or register's office during business hours.
+Public-access terminals at the Franklin County Justice Center also provide electronic access to docket entries and filings.

-- Written or email request.
-Send a request to the clerk or register of the relevant court department specifying the case number, party names, and the type of document needed.
+3. Written or email request.
+Send a request to the clerk or register of the relevant court department, specifying the case number, party names, and the type of document you need.
 The Probate and Family Court accepts its Request for Copies form (PFC 18) by mail.
-Checks should be made payable to the Commonwealth of Massachusetts.
+Make checks payable to the Commonwealth of Massachusetts.

 Are Court Records Public in Franklin County?

 Court records in Franklin County are presumptively public.
 The Massachusetts Public Records Law (M.G.L. c.
-66, § 10) establishes a general right to inspect and copy government records, including court filings.
-Separately, Massachusetts common law recognizes a longstanding right of public access to judicial records, and the Supreme Judicial Court has repeatedly affirmed that court documents are open unless a specific legal basis supports withholding them.
+66, §10) gives the public a general right to inspect and copy government records, including court filings.
+Massachusetts common law independently recognizes public access to judicial records, and the Supreme Judicial Court has repeatedly confirmed that court documents remain open unless there is a specific legal basis for withholding them.

-- Pre-adoption birth records (access restricted to the adoptee, adoptive parent, or authorized representatives)
+• Pre-adoption birth records (accessible only to the adoptee, adoptive parent, or authorized representatives)

-The Uniform Rules on Impoundment Procedure (Trial Court Rule VIII) govern how otherwise public case records may be withheld from inspection.
-Under URIP Rule 1, impoundment is “always the exception”, and a party seeking to impound must demonstrate good cause.
-“Impounded” records remain accessible to the court, attorneys of record, and parties but not the public.
-“Sealed” records, by contrast, are available only to the court.
-Any impoundment or sealing order must be entered by a judge, and interested nonparties—including media representatives—may file motions seeking access to impounded materials.
+The Uniform Rules on Impoundment Procedure (Trial Court Rule VIII) govern when otherwise public case records may be withheld.
+Under URIP Rule 1, impoundment is always the exception — a party seeking to impound must demonstrate good cause.
+Impounded records remain accessible to the court, attorneys of record, and parties, but not to the general public.
+Sealed records go further and are available to the court only.
+Any impoundment or sealing order must be entered by a judge, and interested nonparties — including media representatives — may file motions seeking access to impounded materials.

 Copy fees vary by court department.
 In the Probate and Family Court, attested copies cost $2.50 per page and unattested copies cost $0.05 per page.
 Certificates of court orders or decrees are $20 plus $1 per page beyond the first.
 District Court and Superior Court copy fees follow the Uniform Schedule of Fees published by the Massachusetts Court System.